 Each year The American College of Consumer Financial Services Lawyers seeks to recognize written contributions to the field of consumer financial services law.
 Eligible papers include publishable articles, substantial book reviews, or book chapters; books; and student case note or comment.
 In any year, depending on the quality of the submissions, awards may be made in all or some of these three categories.

 The awards include a cash payment ($2,500 for books, $2,000 for articles, reviews, or book chapters; and $1,000 for student work), a certificate or other token of recognition, and travel expenses to attend the College’s annual dinner held in conjunction with the Spring Meeting of the Business Law Section of the American Bar Association.

-Eligible entries will discuss some aspect of consumer financial services law.
-Ordinarily such matters as securities regulation, insurance, and the safety and soundness aspects of banking regulation are not eligible, but works on subjects within these (or other) areas will be considered if they bear directly on consumer financial services.
+Eligible entries must discuss some aspect of consumer financial services law.
+Topics that relate principally to securities regulation, insurance, or the safety and soundness aspects of banking regulation are not eligible, but works on subjects within these (or other) areas will be considered if they bear directly on consumer financial services.

-Entries for the 2013 competition should be submitted to:
+Entries for the 2016 competition should be submitted via email to:

 Therese G. Franzén, Esquire

 Franzén and Salzano, PC

 Please email Therese G. Franzén and Adrian White